 From the preceding discussion on the occurrence of multiple coincident risk events across demographic, market and operational risk types as a result of the coronavirus, it naturally follows that the impact to firms will be felt both financially and non-financially.

-Asset values will be depressed, liabilities will become more onerous and inward cash flows will become much less certain – with this latter factor becoming an increasingly critical factor to the survivorship of firms the longer the situation persists.
+Asset values will be depressed, liabilities will become more onerous and inward cash flows will become much less certain—with this latter factor becoming increasingly critical to the survival of firms the longer the situation persists.

 Operational performance will be hit by a range of factors such as new legal restrictions and regulatory requirements, staffing issues, changes in working arrangements and supply shortages.
 Not all firms will face the same challenges and to the same degree.
 Some of these factors will undoubtedly play to the strengths of those firms with operating models that are well suited or are better equipped to adapt to the new environment, such as online retailers with robust logistics and supply chains.
 Changes in corporate reputations will be driven by the approach taken by the firm and by the wider industry to which it belongs in response to the crisis.
 In the UK, supermarkets have been criticised for not acting quickly enough to limit the panic buying of certain items.
 On the other hand, the Royal Mail (now a private company) will almost certainly benefit after its staff voted to serve as an “additional emergency service” during the crisis.
 The degree to which the virus exposes existing flaws (or strengths) in the business model or a firm’s operational resilience will also have an effect on reputation.